 Written or electronic affirmation to accompany a large State construction or procurement contract, having a cost of more than \$500,000, pursuant to Connecticut General Statutes §\$ 1-101mm and 1-101qq te all sections of the form.
-Submit completed form below. to the awarding State agen cy or cont ractor, as СНЕСК ONE: ☐ I am a person seeking a large State construction or procurement contract.
-I am submitting the affirmation to the awarding State agency with my bid or proposal.
-[Check this box if the contract will be awarded through a competitive process.]
+Submit completed form below. to the awarding State agen cy or cont ractor, as СНЕСК ONE: I am a person seeking a large State construction affirmation to the awarding State agency with my limit be awarded through a competitive process.]
 I am a contractor who has been awarded a large St submitting this affirmation to the awarding State ag this box if the contract was a sole source award.]
 I am a subcontractor or consultant of a contractor w or procurement contract.
 I am submitting this affirm e State co nstruction I am a contractor who has already filed an affirmation later than thirty (30) days after the effective date of any new bid or proposal, whichever is earlier.
 IMPOR TANT NOTE: affirmat State a fifteen (15) days after the request of such agenction contractors shall submit the affirmations of their gency.
 Failure to submit such affirmations in a time tate construction or procurement contract. subcontractors and consulta nts to the awarding AFFIRI MATION: thereof pursuar subcont provisio laws developed by the Of that key employees of such the summary and agree fice of Sta person, c to comply ate Ethics ontractor, with its The s ummary of State ethics laws is available on the State of Connecticut's Office of St. ate Ethics website.
 Signatu re Date Printed Name Title Firm or Corporation (if applicable) Street A Address City State Zip